 Two good friends got married this week, and not to each other.
-I went to two separate weddings, one of them Tuesday evening, another Saturday afternoon, both here on Detroit’s Belle Isle.
-(Meanwhile, the rest of my family was in Shanghai for my cousin’s).
+I went to two separate weddings – one Tuesday evening, another Saturday afternoon, both here on Detroit’s Belle Isle.
+(And meanwhile, the rest of my family was in Shanghai for my cousin’s).

-A. is visiting from California, too.
-In between wedding activities on Saturday we went to the 35th-year remembrance for Vincent Chin.
-Chin was a Chinese American Detroiter who was beaten to death with a baseball bat by two white men outside a night club.
-It was a time when tensions around Japanese automakers was especially high, and one of the men allegedly said, mistaking Chin’s ethnicity, “It’s because of you little **ers that we’re out of work.”
+AH is visiting from California, too.
+In between wedding activities on Saturday we went to the 35th year remembrance for Vincent Chin.
+Chin was a Chinese-American Detroiter who was beaten to death with a baseball bat by two white men outside a night club.
+The men thought he was Japanese – it a time when tensions around Japanese automakers was especially high.
+One of the men said, “It’s because of you little f***ers that we’re out of work.”
 The rest of the story is all too familiar today: the men were acquitted of criminal charges, received what amounted to a slap on the wrist.
 One of the men, despite losing a separate million-dollar civil suit, hasn’t paid a dime.

 Every wedding is a funeral.
-I said this jokingly to D.B. months ago, when we were talking about whether or not I was wearing too much black to another friend’s wedding.
-But I also meant it in a non-joking way.
+I said this jokingly to DB months ago, when we were talking about whether or not I was wearing too much black to another friend’s wedding.
+But I meant it in a non-joking way, too.
 Every wedding, by marking a new beginning, also marks an ending.
 Just as every funeral marks the birth of something new.
-Whenever we honor a life, be it one that was lived or one that has yet to be lived, we also acknowledge accompanying ends.
+Whenever we honor a life, be it one that was lived or one that has yet to be lived, we also acknowledge the death or deaths that accompanied or will accompany it.
 These ceremonies we have – these weddings, funerals, remembrances, parties – they help us move through the transitions.
 They open up a space for us to feel all the things, all at once, in the company of others.